Mahishi Samhara Moorthy: Lord Ayyappa’s triumphant victory and timeless dharmic meaning

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What virtues do devotees seek from Mahishi Samhara Moorthy?
+Why do devotees invoke Ayyappa as Mahishi Samhara Moorthy?

-Devotees invoke for protection, moral clarity, and inner strength, especially during the Mandala and Makaravilakku season at Sabarimala.
+Devotees invoke this form of Ayyappa for protection, moral clarity, and inner strength, especially during the Mandala and Makaravilakku season at Sabarimala.
+The title also evokes courage, humility, and divine guardianship.

-How is the story interpreted across dharmic traditions?
+How does the article connect Ayyappa’s story with other dharmic traditions?